How to write a business plan for a craft beer bar?

 That's why crafting a well-thought-out business plan is crucial to ensure the long-term success and sustainability of your venture.

-Once you have a clear destination for your beer bar, you'll focus on three key areas:
+Once you have a clear destination for your craft beer bar, you'll focus on three key areas:

 - Resources: you'll determine the human, equipment, and capital resources needed to reach your goals successfully.